RuhulAminDSi/Jmeter/README.md

 ```

 ### Important Notes
-- **Output Folder**: Make sure the `report_folder` does not already exist.
+- **Output Folder**: Make sure the `Report_folder` does not already exist.
 If it does, either delete it or choose a different name for the report folder.
 - **File Paths**: Ensure the paths to your `.jmx` file and the output files are correct.
 - **Permissions**: Run the command prompt or terminal with sufficient permissions if you encounter any issues.

 ###Parameterization

-Steps to parameterize
+#Steps to parameterize
-Put the test file in csv
+ - Put the test file in csv
-Configure jmeter to read those test data from csv file (csv data set config)
+ - Configure jmeter to read those test data from csv file (csv data set config)
-Replace hard coded test data with variable (path, variable)
+ - Replace hard coded test data with variable (path, variable)

 ###Assertions
 Response Assertion:
-Add assertion and add criteria
+ - Add assertion and add criteria

-###Timerf
+ - Response code
+ - Response body

+###Timer
+ - constant timer

+###User
+ - 100 user (threads)
+ - 2 seconds for each user